Coffee is one of the most popular drinks in the world.

 Therefore, it makes sense that cutting out coffee may lead to feelings of depression in those who are accustomed to this better mood.

-Despite this, it is one of the most commonly reported side effects of withdrawing from caffeine use.
+Despite this, it is one of the most commonly reported side effects of withdrawal from caffeine use.

 7. Drowsiness/Difficulty Getting Things Done